jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 11. Display blurb in card and on article page

-12. Make sure the design of the exercise matches the provided designs EXACTLY
+12. Make sure the design of the exercise matches the provided designs with your own twist

 13. Submit the link to the Github repo to James at ja155@nyu.edu or through Brightspace